carpentries-incubator/geospatial-python/_episodes/07-raster-calculations.md

 questions:
 - "How do I subtract one raster from another and extract pixel values for defined locations?"
 objectives:
-- "Perform a subtraction between two rasters using python's builtin math operators to generate a Canopy Height Model (CHM)."
+- "Perform a subtraction between two rasters using python's built-in math operators to generate a Canopy Height Model (CHM)."
 - "Calculate a classified raster using the CHM values."
 keypoints:
-- "Python's built in math operators are fast and simple options for raster math."
+- "Python's built-in math operators are fast and simple options for raster math."
 - "numpy.digitize can be used to classify raster values in order to generate a less complicated map."
 - "DataArrays can be created from scratch from numpy arrays as well as read in from existing files."
 ---